semgrep/semgrep-docs/docs/troubleshooting/semgrep-app.md

 - Please [reach out](/support/) to the Semgrep maintainers for help with tracking down the cause.
 Semgrep scans most large projects with hundreds of rules within a few minutes, and long runtimes are typically caused by just one rule or source code file taking too long.
 - To drastically cut run times, you can use Semgrep CI's diff-aware scanning to skip scanning unchanged files.
 For more details, see [Semgrep CI's behavior](/semgrep-ci/overview/#behavior).
 - You can skip scanning large and complex source code files (such as minified JS or generated code) if you know their path by adding a `.semgrepignore` file.
 See [how to ignore files & directories in Semgrep CI](/semgrep-ci/overview.md#ignoring-files-directories).
-- You can increase Semgrep CI's own run time limit by setting a `semgrep-agent --timeout <seconds>` TODO flag, or by setting a `SEMGREP_TIMEOUT=<seconds>` environment variable.
+- You can increase Semgrep CI's own run time limit by setting a `semgrep-agent --timeout <seconds>` flag, or by setting a `SEMGREP_TIMEOUT=<seconds>` environment variable.
 To fully disable the time limit, set this value to `0`.

 ## If you're unable to comment on Semgrep Registry pages